 (b) Part of an issue of stock, bonds, or other instruments representing interests in or claims against a corporate or other organization or its property; or

-(c) A deed, will, codicil, contract, assignment, commercial instrument, promissory note, check, or other instrument which does or may evidence, create, transfer, terminate, or otherwise affect a legal right, interest, obligation, or status; or
+(c) A deed, will, codicil, contract, assignment, commercial instrument, promissory note, or other instrument that does or may evidence, create, transfer, terminate, or otherwise affect a legal right, interest, obligation, or status; or

 (d) A public record or an instrument filed or required by law to be filed or legally fileable in or with a public office or public servant; or